Return to Mega Movie Pages Plus

 Supposedly this one night spawned Mary Shelley’s Frankenstein as well as the first vampire story published in English, so dramatists and horror historians love to revisit it.
 I haven’t seen the others, but for sheer imagery and inventiveness, it’s hard to imagine anyone topping Russell and this great movie.
 The actors are into it, throwing themselves histrionically into the fantasy.
 Fun music, even cartoonish at times, by Thomas Dolby.
 Things get increasingly traumatic and dreamlike as the night wears on, with apparent murders and accidents and Mary Godwin’s (she hadn’t yet married Shelley) visions of her dead child.
 Strange ending, as they’re all perfectly fine in the morning…

-The score to the film is by Thomas Dolby and was his first experience with an orchestra.
+The score to the film is by Thomas Dolby and was his first experience working with an orchestra.

 1. (Part One) (18:14)